 – Delivery date

-The Role of Purchase Requisitions and Purchase Orders in an efficient pipeline
+The role of purchase requisitions and purchase orders in an efficient process

 Whether you are a vendor or purchaser, your company can benefit from making your procurement process more efficient for all parties involved.